ellabellla/lmklib/lib/key-module/README.md

 A json file containing an object with the items:
 - name: The name of the module
-- interface: The interface type (Function or Driver)
+- interface: The interface type (HID, Function or Driver)
 - module_type: The module type (ABIStable or Python)

 ## Python Templates